This page is sponsored by:

 Aron Kincaid

 Fed up with the politics of film and TV production, in 1972 Aron Kincaid left Hollywood for the environs of San Francisco, where he soon found himself in demand as a model.
 His modeling career spanned the 1970s and 1980s, but during this period he found time to appear in such films as Planet Earth (1974; with John Saxon) and Paul Bartel's Cannonball (1976; with David Carradine and Mary Woronov).
 In the 1980s, he embarked upon a career as a voiceover artist for several animated series, including The Smurfs, Transformers, and Batman.
-In addition, he has appeared in countless commercials since the late 1950s and has worked as a product spokesperson for Schick.
+In addition, he appeared in countless commercials from the late 1950s through the 1980s and was a longtime product spokesperson for Schick.

 Aron KincaidAron KincaidAron KincaidAron KincaidAron Kincaid